bricesarver/priorsims/README.md

 * [BEAST v1.7.5](https://code.google.com/p/beast-mcmc/downloads/list?can=4&q=)

-This approach ought to work with BEAST v2.0+, though I expect there to be differences in the XML input that may not be compatible with BEASTifier
+This approach ought to work with BEAST v2.0+, though I expect there to be differences in the XML input that may not be compatible with BEASTifier.

 * [Seq-Gen](http://tree.bio.ed.ac.uk/software/seqgen/)
 * [BEASTifier](https://github.com/josephwb/BEASTifier)